badrxd/car-rental-management-system/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+You can accses to the Swagger page in `http://localhost:3000/api-doc`.

 ## Credits
 Developed by:
 - Badr Eddine Ouydir (Back-End)